-- Carry out repairs on the device only if they are expressly permitted. - Observe federal and national regulations pertaining to repair of an electrical device. - Use original spare parts and accessories from Endress+Hauser only.
+- Carry out repairs on the device only if they are expressly permitted. - Observe federal/national regulations pertaining to the repair of an electrical device. - Use only original spare parts and accessories.

-2.6 Product safety
+2.5 Product safety

 This measuring device is designed in accordance with good engineering practice to meet state-of-the-art safety requirements, has been tested, and left the factory in a condition in which it is safe to operate.
 It meets general safety standards and legal requirements.
 It also complies with the EC directives listed in the device-specific EC Declaration of Conformity.
 Endress+Hauser confirms this by affixing the CE mark to the device.